 ESP is composed of eight appointees by the Governor, two by the President pro Tempore of the Senate and the Assembly.
-The Secretary of L&WD serves as Chair of the CESP.
+The Secretary of L&WD serves as Chair of the ESP.
 A team of technical advisors provides research and analytic assistance, and facilitates discussions at ESP meetings and forums.
-More information on ESP can be found at: http://www.labor.ca.gov/panel/.